Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Wiñay Wayna

-Wiñay Wayna, Forever Young in Quechua, is one of Peru’s most picturesque Inca archaeological sites, built into a hillside above the Urubamba river.
+Wiñay Wayna, Forever Young in Quechua, is one of Peru’s most picturesque Inca archaeological sites, built into a hillside above the Urubamba River.

-Agricultural terraces abound, but it is its Temple of the Rainbow, fountains, and stonework that sets it apart.
+Agricultural terraces abound, but it is its Temple of the Rainbow, fountains, and stonework that set it apart.
 Sometimes mist clings to these ruins in the cloud forest, adding to their mystical charm.
 We hope to have Wiñay Wayna to ourselves as we enjoy lunch with unmatched views.

 Hiking to the Sun Gate, Inti Punku